What to do in Gozo: activities and must-see places

 - Quad: there are several agencies renting out quads, and they’re super practical, even for dirt tracks.
 Plus, traffic in Gozo is fairly calm, so you’ll be able to drive around easily.
 And let’s be honest—it adds a fun sense of adventure!

 - Taxis: if you’re looking for a comfortable ride without dealing with bus schedules, this can be a great option.
 There are quite a few taxis on the island.
-I don’t know the exact prices, but I’d say it’s probably not too expensive!
+Fares vary, so check the current price before booking.

 Where to eat in Gozo